Get all your news in one place.

 Kennedy, the former independent presidential candidate who bowed out of the race to endorse Trump, does not have a medical background, but his anti-vaccine Children’s Health Defense group and focus on chronic disease and chemicals in food — and promotion of misinformation and conspiracy theories — have drawn him enormous scrutiny and endorsements.

 Trump said he would “make a decision” about whether to ban vaccines based on Kennedy’s recommendations, though he would not have unilateral authority to do so.
-Kennedy said this week that he is “not going to take them away” and that “people ought to have choice, and that choice ought to be informed by the best information.”
+Kennedy said that he is “not going to take them away” and that “people ought to have choice, and that choice ought to be informed by the best information.”

-Pediatricians and public health experts are sounding the alarm over their grave concerns for the possibility that a vaccine antagonist could be in a massively influential position to cast doubt on the safety and efficacy of life-saving medicine, and potentially accelerate a trend of parents rejecting vaccinations for their children.
+Pediatricians and public health experts have been sounding the alarm over their grave concerns for the possibility that a vaccine antagonist could be in a massively influential position to cast doubt on the safety and efficacy of life-saving medicine, and potentially accelerate a trend of parents rejecting vaccinations for their children.

 “I have watched a child die in the hospital of a vaccine-preventable illness because her parents refused to vaccinate her,” Dr. Catherine Ohmstede, a pediatrician at Novant Health in Charlotte, North Carolina, told NBC News.
 “Many parents today have not witnessed that — yet … If this trend continues, that is the reality we are going to face.”